I’m Heather Sage Church, a writer, poet, yoga and embodiment educator, writing coach and therapeutic journaling guide.

-Yoga Educator Bio
+Yoga/Embodiment/Mindfulness Educator Bio

-An E-RYT (registered yoga teacher) 200 certified in Integrative Hatha Yoga from Samyoga Institute, I teach from this perspective, as well as incorporating Vinyasa, EmbodiYoga, Yin, and Restorative.
+An E-RYT (experienced registered yoga teacher) 200 certified in Integrative Hatha Yoga from Samyoga Institute, I teach from this perspective, as well as incorporating Vinyasa, EmbodiYoga, Yin, and Restorative.
 Practices are well rounded, challenging students to find their edge while respecting their bodies and most classes are heart-centered, philosophy and breath-based and introspective in nature.

 As an adjunct professional on three regional Ohio University campuses for over a decade, I taught asana, philosophy, pranayama, ayurveda, embodiment and mindfulness practices every regular semester.
 Sporadically, I now offer classes for seniors, introducing mindful movement, at the local library, and a few times a year I share yoga, mindfulness and embodiment practices with cancer survivors through the cancer resource center at the local hospital.

 Yoga is a beautiful practice and though I don’t teach as often as I used to, it’s fully integrated into my being.
-Life is a journey and yoga was a springboard into other avenues of healing.
+Life is a journey and yoga was a springboard into many avenues of healing.
 All overlap and intersect and I feel blessed I had all of those years of teaching and practice immersion.